wp-plugins/404-to-start/readme.txt

 Contributors: 1manfactory
 Donate link: http://1manfactory.com/
-Tags: 404, start, start page, page not found, redirect, umleiten, startseite, fehler Requires at least: 2.8
+Tags: 404, start, start page, page not found, redirect, umleiten, startseite, fehler Requires at least: 3.0
 Tested up to: 3.1
 Stable tag: "trunk"

-Send every 404 page not found error directly to start page to overcome problems with search engines
+Send every 404 page not found error directly to start page (or any other page/site) to overcome problems with search engines

 == Description ==